-This document provides information about the Common Core of Data (CCD) Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2005-06.
+This document provides information about the Common Core of Data (CCD) Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2006-07.
 The CCD Local Education Agency Dropout and Completion Public-Use Data File is one of several data files released through the CCD nonfiscal survey system.
 This file contains data on students who drop out of and those who complete public school.

-The CCD nonfiscal surveys consist of data submitted annually to the National Center for Education Statistics (NCES) by state education agencies (SEAs) in the 50 states, the District of Columbia, Puerto Rico, the four outlying areas (American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands), the Department of Defense (DoD) dependents schools (overseas and domestic), and the Bureau of Indian Education (BIE).
+The CCD nonfiscal surveys consist of data submitted annually to the National Center for Education Statistics (NCES) through the U. S. Department of Education's EDFacts data collection system and the CCD's online collection system by state education agencies (SEAs) in the 50 states, the District of Columbia, Puerto Rico, the four outlying areas (American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands), the Department of Defense (DoD) dependents schools (overseas and domestic), and the Bureau of Indian Education (BIE).
 In order to provide data comparable across states, NCES staff and representatives of the SEAs have worked since the 1950s to develop and accept common data items and definitions.
 The data are edited by the U.S. Census Bureau and maintained in machine-readable datasets by NCES and are used to produce general-purpose publications and specialized reports.
 The principal users of CCD nonfiscal data are the federal government; the education research community; state and local government officials, including school boards and local education agency (LEA) administrators; and the general public.

-This documentation for the CCD Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2005-06 contains information on CCD dropout and completion reporting methodology, as well as information on the data file itself.
+This documentation for the CCD Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2006-07 contains information on CCD dropout and completion reporting methodology, as well as information on the data file itself.
 There are four appendixes, as follows:

 - Appendix A. Record Layout gives the variable names and labels of the data items discussed throughout the documentation, as well as their locations in the data file. - Appendix B. Value Distribution, Field Frequencies, and Data Tables lists the minimum, maximum, and mean value of each numeric variable as well as the total number of states and the number of LEAs for which data are missing or not applicable.
 For categorical variables, Appendix B also lists the frequency of responses for each variable.
-Data tables are provided for high school completers, dropouts, and enrollment base fields by state or jurisdiction. - Appendix C. Dropout Reporting Practices and Guidelines presents the instructions given to SEAs for reporting dropouts to NCES. - Appendix D. Computation Instructions provides the data user with information on the computation of enrollment base fields (used as the denominator to calculate dropout rates) and the computation of dropout and completion rates in NCES data reports.
+Data tables are provided for high school completers, dropouts, and enrollment base fields by state or jurisdiction. - Appendix C. Dropout Reporting Practices and Guidelines presents the instructions given to SEAs for reporting dropouts to the CCD. - Appendix D. Computation Instructions provides the data user with information on the computation of enrollment base fields (used as the denominator to calculate dropout rates) and the computation of dropout and completion rates in NCES data reports.

 II.
-The CCD Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2005-06
+The CCD Local Education Agency Universe Survey Dropout and Completion Public-Use Data File: School Year 2006-07